-❤️ Why You’ll Love This Recipe ❓
+🥰 Why You’ll Fall in Love with This Recipe ?

 • 1 large onion, diced